 We used personalized video as it is not only quite new and novel but it is a great way of weaving the user within the campaign.
 Our experiences of using personalized content have always been really positive with fans enjoying the special, individualized touches and then wanting to share their experience with friends.

-Another method we used was one of our favorites, a cryptic image quiz.
+Another method we used was one of our favourites, a cryptic image quiz.
 Such quizzes are a great one for the fans as they can include really special details.
 Cryptic picture quizzes are by nature very addictive and many people like to keep going until every clue has been solved.
 For those wishing to take their time working out the answers they can simply sign in to save their progress and play at their leisure at a time convenient to them.
 On average we find that people spend around 45 minutes solving all the clues - that's a brilliant amount of time to keep your audience engaged on your site!

 Once the quiz is completed and the audience has that feeling of satisfaction, they can then share their score with friends challenging them to beat it.